 - Series A funding can be transformational for business growth — as long as you seize the opportunity to hire the right talent.

-- As a startup grows, roles and responsibilities will change — especially for the CEO; learning to delegate is essential.
+- As a startup grows, roles and responsibilities will change — especially for the CEO.

-- Big ambitions can cloud your focus from the task at hand; always keep your customers' needs in mind.
+- Big ambitions can distract you, so always keep your customers' needs in mind to stay focused.

 Construction startup Versatile, whose CraneView® technology gives contractors a bird’s eye view of job sites, yielding reams of data to track progress on building projects, has been gaining traction with some of the top builders in the US.